Top-rated local movers that handle Akron to Atlanta moves

 - Atlanta’s population is about 162% greater than Akron.

-- Atlanta's public transportation has a score of 8 out of 10 versus Akron's lower score of 5.
+- Atlanta’s public transportation score of 8 out of 10 is higher than Akron’s score of 5.

-- Both Atlanta and Akron have the same bike-friendliness score of 43 out of 100, meaning Atlanta is about as safe for cyclists as Akron.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Atlanta and Akron have similar bike-friendliness scores (43 vs 42), meaning Atlanta is about as safe for cyclists as Akron.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Atlanta’s crime rate is higher than Akron with a score of 64.23 compared to Akron’s 5.0.
 This means that Atlanta neighborhoods are safer than 64.23% of all U.S. neighborhoods, and Akron neighborhoods are safer than 5.0%.